Sierra Rescue FAQs – Information about our Courses

 Train hard, be safe, have fun!
 At Sierra Rescue, we guarantee that you will leave your course feeling energized and empowered with new rescue tools in your pocket and ready to play safer on the river, rock or wilderness.
 We strive to provide meaningful, scenario based training to our students that gives them rescue tools that will work in real rescues.
 We contract with the best Instructors in the industry to bring you the highest quality trainings.
 All of our courses are hands-on and we tailor our trainings to meet the needs of many different agencies, individuals and teams of rescue professionals.
 We are passionate about rescue and are proud to share these skills with all of our students!

-What is the difference between the SRT, WRT and RRC Swiftwater Rescue courses?
+What is the difference between the SRT and RRC Swiftwater Rescue courses?

-There is very little difference in the CONTENT of the Swiftwater Rescue Technician Unit 1 (SRT-1), the Whitewater Rescue Technician (WRT) and the River Rescue Certification (RRC).
+There is very little difference in the CONTENT of the Swiftwater Rescue Technician Unit 1 (SRT-1) and the River Rescue Certification (RRC).
 Each course comes with a different emphasis and is tailored to different student interests and abilities.
-We teach each curriculum as a stand-alone, or sometimes we teach all three classes together!
 This provides a great opportunity for our students to mingle with other professionals who may have a different application for Swiftwater Rescue, but are interested in learning the same skills to preform a whitewater rescue.

 Who should register for the the SRT-1 class?